stclib/STC/docs/coroutine_api.md

 ### Actor models of concurrency in video games and simulations
 A common usage of coroutines is long-running concurrent tasks, often found in video games.
 An example of this is the [Dining philosopher's problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
-The following implementation uses `cco_await` and `cco_yield`.
+The following implementation uses `cco_await` and `cco_suspend`.
 It avoids deadlocks by awaiting for both forks to be available before aquiring them.
 It also avoids starvation by increasing both neighbor's hunger when a philosopher starts eating (because they must be waiting).